Tips and tricks Best practice guides, FAQ & more

 Since no one wants to be contacted by an unhappy customer who's complaining about a default in your system, monitoring is a must.
 However, having an actual person monitoring your application is not only time-consuming but also expensive.
 It would require a human to sit in front of a computer - or any other device - and recreate each and every move of a user.
 Manual monitoring is just not feasible.

 For that reason, automation and performance monitoring go hand-in-hand.
-Automation allows you to monitor your application 24/7, so when something is wrong, you automatically alert someone or even create a ticket in a service desk.
+Test automation allows you to monitor your application 24/7, so when something is wrong, you automatically alert someone or even create a ticket in a service desk.
 Not only that, automation allows you to monitor performance in physical servers, virtual hosts, virtual machines, and applications.

 Monitoring can then be as simple as a two-step approach: